kanisterio/kanister/examples/couchbase/README.md

 ### Build and push couchbase-tools docker image

 Kanister actions are specified in the Blueprint CR.
-The example Blueprint for the Couchbase application uses `couchbase-tools` docker image to perform required actions.
+The example Blueprint for the Couchbase application uses the `couchbase-tools` docker image to perform required actions.
 Follow the steps below to build the docker image with all the necessary tools.

 ```bash
 # Clone Kanister Github repo locally